On the Sensitivity of k-Uniform Hypergraph Properties: Further Work and Open Problems

 \section{Further Work and Open Problems}

-Although we have fully answered Conjecture 1, significant improvements can still be made.
-It remains unknown if Conjecture 2 holds for the case of $k$ odd, and we have made no progress on Conjecture 3 at all, and our approach to Conjectures 1 and 2 does not seem relevant to Conjecture 3.
-Of lesser import is to finish the work we began in Section 4, and analyze the block sensitivity for the function defined in Corollary 3.3.
+We have shown that there exists a $k$-uniform hypergraph property $f$ such that $s(f) \leq O(v^{k/2})$, and that for $k$ even, there is a $k$-uniform hypergraph property that demonstrates quadratic separation between $bs(f)$ and $s(f)$.
+Hence, our results answer Conjecture 1 in the affirmative and provide partial answer to Conjecture 2.
+It remains unknown whether Conjecture 2 holds for odd $k$.
+Conjecture 3, on the other hand, has been answered negatively by Li and Sun \cite{LS} after our initial preprint.

-The most promising continuation of this work appears to be the following slight modification to the functions presented in this paper: One way of viewing the function in Theorem 3.1 is as the indicator function of the existence of a certain subgraph with a certain degree of isolation.
-Although in this paper we restrict to the view of when that subgraph is a clique, there are other subgraphs that we can look for to obtain the same result.
-For example, if the subgraph has the property that every vertex has different degree, then a slight modification to the proof yields the same result (the key being the small automorphism group of such a graph).
-Additionally, various generalizations on the concept of a cycle to hypergraphs also work.
-It seems quite likely however, that a more cleverly chosen subgraph might yield better results, especially in the case of $k$ odd.
-Although it would follow from a proof of Conjecture 3 that our function achieves the lowest sensitivity possible for even $k$, there might be a function that achieves the same sensitivity for odd k as well by choosing a different subgraph to look for.
+A possible continuation of this work appears to be the following modification to the function presented in this paper: the function in Theorem 3.1 can be viewed as an indicator function of a subgraph with certain degree of isolation.
+Although in this paper we restrict our attention to the case when the subgraph is a clique, there are other subgraphs that we can look for to obtain the same result.
+It is possible that choosing a different subgraph might yield better results, especially in the case of $k$ odd.

-In summary, we still have the following statements open: \begin{conj*} There exists, for every $k$ odd, a $k$-uniform hypergraph property $f$ such that $s(f)$ and $bs(f)$ display a quadratic gap.
+In summary, we still have the following statement open: \begin{conj*} There exists, for every $k$ odd, a $k$-uniform hypergraph property $f$ such that $s(f)$ and $bs(f)$ display a quadratic gap.
 That is, $bs(f)=\Omega(s(f)^2)$. \end{conj*}